-- 9.40 Rutland is not within, nor within the setting of, a National Park or Area of Outstanding Natural Beauty (AONB), nor does it contain Green Belt land (albeit this is not a landscape designation).
-Nevertheless, the county has distinct landscape characteristics, sensitivities and features (including important viewpoints) across the areas covered by the preferred sites. - 9.41 Rutland's most recent Landscape Sensitivity Assessment23, which was completed in 2023, updates previous studies and assesses the sensitivity of land around 26 settlements in total, including the main towns of Oakham and Uppingham and 24 villages.
+- 8.43 Rutland is not within, nor within the setting of, a National Park or National Landscape, nor does it contain Green Belt land (albeit this is not a landscape designation).
+Nevertheless, the county has distinct landscape characteristics, sensitivities and features (including important viewpoints) across the areas covered by the preferred sites. - 8.44 Rutland's most recent Landscape Sensitivity Assessment22, which was completed in 2023, updates previous studies and assesses the sensitivity of land around 26 settlements in total, including the main towns of Oakham and Uppingham and 24 villages.
 In the absence of specified sites, study parcels have been identified within an outer 'buffer zone' extending a distance of 150m from the inner study boundary drawn around the main built-up area of each settlement.
-This is unless land immediately beyond presents a clear and discreet parcel relating to a well-defined landscape feature (e.g. tree belt, watercourse etc), the settlement edge or neighbouring study parcel. - 9.42 The results of the study, in terms of sensitivity to housing and employment development, for the two main towns are as follows: - Oakham of the 19 study parcels around this town, nine have a high sensitivity, four have a high / medium sensitivity, four have a medium sensitivity, and two have a medium / low sensitivity. - Uppingham of the 11 study parcels around this town, three have a high sensitivity, two have a high / medium sensitivity, and six have a medium sensitivity. - 9.43 The preferred sites deliver 16.4% of homes in Oakham and 23% in Uppingham.
-Hence, there is potential for the preferred sites to lead to adverse impacts on landscape and townscape character in Oakham (where 68.4% of study parcels have a high or high / medium sensitivity) and Uppingham (where 45.5% of study parcels have a high or high / medium sensitivity).
-However, the use of high-quality and sensitive design could help mitigate adverse impacts on landscape character to some degree. - 9.44 With regards to the employment sites, three of the eight sites are in Oakham and one is in Uppingham.
-Hence, there is potential for the employment sites to lead to adverse impacts on landscape and townscape character in Oakham and Uppingham.
-In addition, one of the GT&TS sites is un Uppingham; however, this site is brownfield and therefore less likely to adversely impact landscape character in Uppingham. - 9.45 The results of the study, in terms of sensitivity to housing development, for the eight larger villages that comprise the preferred sites, are as follows: - Cottesmore of the eight study parcels around this village, three have a high / medium sensitivity, three have a medium sensitivity, and two have a medium / low sensitivity. - Edith Weston of the eight study parcels around this village, three have a high sensitivity, two have a high / medium sensitivity, and three have a medium sensitivity. - Empingham of the six study parcels around this village, one has a high sensitivity, three have a high / medium sensitivity, and two have a medium sensitivity. - Exton of the six study parcels around this village, two have a high sensitivity, three have a high / medium sensitivity, and one has a medium sensitivity. - Manton of the five study parcels around this village, one has a high sensitivity, two have a high / medium sensitivity, and two have a medium sensitivity.
+This is unless land immediately beyond presents a clear and discreet parcel relating to a well-defined landscape feature (e.g. tree belt, watercourse etc), the settlement edge or neighbouring study parcel. - 8.45 The results of the study, in terms of sensitivity to housing and employment development, for the two main towns are as follows: - Oakham of the 19 study parcels around this town, nine have a high sensitivity, four have a high / medium sensitivity, four have a medium sensitivity, and two have a medium / low sensitivity. - Uppingham of the 11 study parcels around this town, three have a high sensitivity, two have a high / medium sensitivity, and six have a medium sensitivity.

-23 Rutland County Council (2010 & 2017): 'Landscape evidence', [online], available to access via this link
+22 Rutland County Council (2010 & 2017): 'Landscape evidence', [online], available to access via this link